 - Demolition and renovation teams

 - Members of the military

 - Oil refinery workers

 - Shipyard workers

 The family members and loved ones of these workers are also at risk of asbestos-related illnesses through secondhand exposure.
 This is when asbestos particles travel home with workers on their skin, hair and clothing.
 Despite organizations such as the Occupational Safety and Health Administration enforcing laws for the control of asbestos in work environments, many workers in Arizona are still exposed to this dangerous carcinogen on a daily basis.

 Speak to an Intake Specialist in Arizona Today at (866) 871-7971

 You do not have to face a mesothelioma diagnosis alone.
-Bailey & Glasser, LLP has a team of asbestos and mesothelioma attorneys who can answer your questions and provide guidance throughout the legal process.
+Bailey & Glasser, LLP has a team of Arizona mesothelioma attorneys who can answer your questions and provide guidance throughout the legal process.
 During this difficult time, we will make sure that you and your family have everything that you need.
 To discuss a potential mesothelioma claim with one of our intake specialists in Arizona, contact us online or call (866) 871-7971.
 We look forward to hearing from you.

 “My husband Jim, he worked in a chemical plant… ended up with the flu and that turned into a diagnosis of cancer… My favorite part about working with Mickey was you knew he was confident in his job.
 When you have somebody that’s confident, that makes you more confident.
 Mickey was really good for us, he worked hard for us.
 Mickey’s a fighter, he doesn’t give up.”